DistressConnect/distressconnect/README.md

 Project Installation
 1. Clone this folder in /var/www/html folder and rename as per your choice.
 2. Database file is in root path distress_endpoint.sql Upload this database file in mysql.
-3. In database.php set your database parameters.
+3. In connection.php set your database parameters.

 Team Distress Connect
 www.distressconnect.com